davestewart/davestewart-content/content/archive/work/flash/mixoff/index.md

 description: Ground-breaking video application that allows everyday users to sing along to and star in their own pop music videos
 date: 2014-10-21
 tags:
+  - flash
+  - frontend
+  - as3
+  - ui
   - api
-  - flash
-  - front-end
-  - featured
-  - actionscript
   - video
   - ugc
 media: